 In some ways, perhaps due to his background in philosophy, Pokey maintains this one-topic-at-a-time approach to our debates.
 Stick to the topic, Zano!
 It’s true.
 I’m prone to slip into rants, jokes, historical arguments, and overarching patterns and memes.
 I’ve received some recent reader criticism for these bad habits.
 But I need these rants.
 Rants and craft beers are my main political coping skills.
 Grognitive Behavioral Therapy?

 Researching Erisology helped me to focus on the Discordic delusions haunting our exchanges.
-In recent years I’ve had the nagging feeling Poke would throw in the towel as we’ve been talking past each forever.
+In recent years I’ve had the nagging feeling Poke would throw in the towel as we’ve been talking past each other forever.
 Wouldn’t that be ironic?
 Two good friends, one slightly left and the other slightly right on the political spectrum, predict what’s coming 15 some-odd years ago, so they join forces in an attempt to thwart the growing polarization only to finally succumb to this new bifurcated political landscape.
 At this rate one day we’ll just give up and wave to each other from those distant political shores…

 [Retraction: I would probably moon him.]